Samantha Drewett – Head of Science

 Samantha graduated with a Masters in Chemistry from the University of Warwick and a PGCE from Oxford.
 After university, she taught International Baccalaureate chemistry in China before working as a Cyber Security Consultant in London.
 After a number of years working across projects in many different industries, she decided to return to her love of teaching in Oxfordshire.

 What Samantha enjoys the most about chemistry is problem solving.
-It’s a subject where you don’t need rote learn every single fact, because you can apply what you do know to many unfamiliar situations.
+It’s a subject where you don’t need to rote learn every single fact, because you can apply what you do know to many unfamiliar situations.
 This makes chemists brilliant problem solvers, a skill that can be applied to many careers – not just the ones in science!

-Chris Bridge – Second in Science
+Alison Finerty – Second in Science

 Christopher.bridge@thebicesterschool.org.uk